-We have committed to the issuance and donation of 796,799 shares of our Class A common stock over the next ten years in addition to any profit, time or other assets we may contribute, which constitutes part of our 1% Pledge to contribute 1% of profit, product, equity or time to charity.
-This issuance and donation is conditioned upon the completion of this offering, and none of such shares were outstanding as of July 31, 2024.
+We have committed to the issuance and donation of shares of our common stock over the next ten years in addition to any profit, time or other assets we may contribute, which constitutes part of our 1% Pledge to contribute 1% of profit, product, equity, or time to charity.
+None of such shares were outstanding as of January 31, 2024.